MIKE MCGUIRE | DURATION: 59 MINUTES

 This episode is perfect for anyone interested in national accountancy, brand positioning, creating culture, disruptive technologies, and scaling family values.

 IN THIS EPISODE

-Mike describes Grant Thornton ('GT') and what makes it ‘significantly different,’ and what GT means by 'StatusGo.'
+Mike describes Grant Thornton ('GT'), what makes it ‘significantly different,’ and what GT means by 'StatusGo.'

 He discusses what qualities GT hires for and the two personality traits in employees he values most.

 He shares why he wants GT to be the 'Tesla' of the accounting industry.

 Mike talks about how Blockchain, Cryptocurrency, Smart Contracts, Data Analytics and Robotics are changing the accounting industry.